Connect with others who understand.

 In one study, maintenance therapy with lenalidomide was shown to sustain remission after stem cell transplant for around 57 months, compared with 30 months without maintenance treatment.

-Common Side Effects of Lenalidomide
+Side Effects of Revlimid Maintenance Therapy

 At least 20 percent of people who take lenalidomide for multiple myeloma experience one or more of the following side effects: